 The Bank measures energy consumption and determines its greenhouse gas (GHG) emissions (carbon footprint).
-The data is also used to identify energy-saving opportunities.
+This data is also used to identify energy-saving opportunities.

-- The Information Technology & Solutions (IT&S) Work from Home (WFH) program was piloted over the last eighteen months with 85 full-time employees working from home half the time, a 62% participation rate increase since 2012.
-Employee benefits include improved work–life balance and reductions in commuting time and cost.
-Benefits to the Bank include workspace and utilities optimization and an estimated reduction of the Bank's carbon footprint of two metric tonnes of CO2 per employee per year.
+- The Information Technology & Solutions (IT&S) Work from Home program has 138 full-time employees working from home half the time, a 62% participation rate increase since 2012.
+Employee benefits include improved work–life balance and reductions in commuting times and costs.
+Benefits to the Bank include workspace and utilities optimization and an estimated carbon footprint reduction of two tonnes of CO2 per employee per year.

 - Scotiabank has started to build energy reports and define appropriate metrics related to the usage of IT assets across the country.
 This reporting will lead to power-consumption measurements on a device-by-device basis.

-- Scotiabank, in partnership with IBM, continues to participate in additional hardware infrastructure programs, which contribute to the Bank's overall power reduction.
-These programs increase the capacity delivered by various hardware equipment without expanding the physical footprint or electrical draw, reducing total power consumption.
+- Also with IBM, Scotiabank participates in additional hardware infrastructure programs that contribute to the Bankʼs overall power reduction.
+These programs increase the capacity delivered by various hardware equipment without expanding the physical footprint or electrical draw, resulting in reduced total power consumption.

-- In Costa Rica, the Banco Verde program helps educate employees in reducing their environmental impact, including their use of energy.
+- In Costa Rica, the Banco Verde program continues to help educate employees in reducing their environmental impact, including their use of energy.

-- During 2012, Scotiabank's Real Estate department in El Salvador began reviewing monthly energy consumption data for various different units across the Bank and implementing metrics that would help reduce the consumption of energy, for example, turning off signs at night, turning off the air conditioning units and promoting the use of more energy-efficient equipment.
+- Scotiabankʼs Real Estate department in El Salvador continues to review monthly energy consumption data across various business units within the Bank, and to implement metrics and initiatives that help reduce the consumption of energy, such as turning off signs at night, turning off the air conditioning units and promoting the use of more energy-efficient equipment.
 Over the next three years, air conditioners will be replaced with more efficient equipment and centralized controls.

-Capturing metrics and advancing the Green Information Technology (IT) programs in each country remains an important initiative for the Bank, with established programs and reporting in a growing number of IT support teams and countries.
-Much progress has been made as we continue to identify how small changes to the technical asset base can have a positive effect on the environment and how, through diligence, innovation and education, these benefits will increase each year.
+Capturing metrics and advancing the Green Information Technology (Green IT) programs in each country remains an important initiative for the Bank, with established programs and reporting in a growing number of IT support teams and countries.
+Much progress has been made as the Bank continues to identify how small changes to the technical asset base can have a positive effect on the environment and how, through diligence, innovation and education, these benefits will increase each year.
+Here are some examples:

-- The Bank continues to expand its video conferencing capabilities with 181 facilities now installed in 26 countries.
-Video conferencing increases productivity and saves money, as well as harmful greenhouse gas (GHG) emissions from air travel.
-During 2012, Bank employees participated in over 3,300 scheduled video conferencing meetings and 13,000 ad hoc calls, enabling the Bank to avoid a significant amount of business air travel while reducing our impact on the environment.
+- The Bank continues to expand its video conferencing capabilities, with 200 facilities now installed in 26 countries.
+Video conferencing increases productivity and saves money, and also reduces harmful GHG emissions from air travel.
+During 2013, employees participated in over 3,800 scheduled video conferencing meetings and 10,000 ad hoc calls, enabling the Bank to avoid a significant amount of business air travel while reducing the impact on the environment.

-- The deployment of Microsoft Lync as a unified communications strategy has expanded its reach to over 3,500 Scotiabank employees.
-This tool provides users with a single interface that combines voice communications, instant messaging (IM), as well as audio, video and desktop sharing regardless of geographic location.
-Since December 2011, CAD$636,000 have been realized in call and conference call savings through Lync, with CAD$260,000 in long-distance cost savings.
-The video conferencing capabilities provided by this tool have reduced costs by CAD$386,000.
-Scotiabank continues to deploy this technology in North America, Mexico, Latin America, Caribbean and Asia Pacific.
+- The deployment of Microsoft Lync as a unified communications strategy expanded its reach to over 8,000 employees globally in 2013.
+Since December 2011, over CAD$4.2 million in call and conference call savings has been realized through Lync, with CAD$925,210 in long-distance cost savings.
+The video conferencing capabilities provided by this tool have further reduced costs by over CAD$3 million.

-- In the Caribbean, the Bank has recently replaced most of its ABMs with new, more sophisticated and environmentally friendly models that have faster processing speeds, enhanced security features, and thermal vs. ink printers.
-These ABMs require less energy to run and will reduce greenhouse gas emissions by at least 15% over five years.
+- In the Caribbean, the Bank has recently replaced most of its ABMs with new, more sophisticated and environmentally friendly models with faster processing speeds, enhanced security features, and thermal vs. ink printers.
+These ABMs require less energy to run and will reduce GHG emissions by at least 15% over a five-year period.